ProspectOne/flexbalancer-js-docs/Migration-Example.md

 ```
 Quite complicated, isn't it?

+The important thing to mention is that PerfOps uses quite different from `Openmix getProbe` approach for the performance monitoring.
+It is based on [Real User Metrics(RUM) data](https://www.cdnperf.com/) collected from users all over the world.

-Our task is to modify that script using [fetchCdnRumUptime](Custom-Answers-API#fetchcdnrumuptime) and [fetchCdnRumPerformance](Custom-Answers-API#fetchcdnrumperformance) functionalities provided by [PerfOps Custom Answers](Custom-Answers-API), and rewrite it in `typescript`.
-Let's do it step by step, using our [Recommended Structure](Basic-Use-Cases#basic-structure) rules.
-Those are not mandatory, but recommended, and you will see the reason why.
+So, our task is to rewrite that script for [fetchCdnRumUptime](Custom-Answers-API#fetchcdnrumuptime) and [fetchCdnRumPerformance](Custom-Answers-API#fetchcdnrumperformance) functionalities provided by [PerfOps Custom Answers](Custom-Answers-API), and use `typescript` syntax.
+Our script, in fact, will be written from scratch and will be very different from the original one both in logic and syntax.

+Let's do it step by step, according to our [Recommended Structure](Basic-Use-Cases#basic-structure) rules.
+Those are not mandatory, but recommended.

 ## Configuration
 Let's create our `configuration` using original config.
-Let's take the providers list, ttl and profile from OpenmixApplication argument:
+Let's take the `providers list`, `ttl` and `profile` from OpenmixApplication argument:
 ```javascript
 var handler = new OpenmixApplication({
     providers: {